-The Compensation Committee grants awards of performance-based restricted stock and stock options to named executive officers under the Company's 2016 Incentive Plan at the first regularly scheduled meeting each year.
+The Compensation Committee grants awards of performance-based restricted stock and stock options to named executive officers under the Company's 2016 Incentive Plan at the first regularly scheduled committee meeting each year.
 The exercise price for stock options is the closing price of Roper common stock on the date of grant.
-From time to time the Compensation Committee may grant additional awards in connection with promotions or increased responsibilities as well as to new hires.
+From time to time the Compensation Committee may grant additional awards in connection with promotions or increased responsibilities as well as to newly hired employees.